andreesteva/andreesteva-blog.github.io/_posts/2016-08-05-switch-into-CS.markdown

 I'm compiling below a condensed set of basic skills that helped me in my transition, in the hope that those of you that are interested in such a field switch might find it useful.
 This is very much a work in progress and I welcome all comments and helpful suggestions!
-I would love to continue to evolve this post depending on people's questions.
+This post is tailored slightly towards those interested in machine learning and artificial intelligence, but may be useful for those thinking to other areas of CS.

 # General Topics: